niazi-ali/niazi-ali.github.io/content/publication/ev-gasoline-price/index.md

 #publication: In *Review of Financial Economics*
 #publication_short: Review of Financial Economics

-abstract: This paper examines how households with electric vehicles (EVs) adjust their charging and driving behaviors in response to short-term fluctuations in gasoline prices.
-Using a novel dataset of over 5,000 battery EVs across the U.S. from 2021-2022, we find that a 1\% increase in gasoline prices is associated with a 0.35\% rise in average daily EV miles traveled.
-This response is significantly stronger in areas with greater access to charging infrastructure, particularly DC fast chargers.
-We argue that this behavior primarily results from intra-household substitution within multi-vehicle households owning both EVs and internal combustion engine vehicles (ICEVs), where higher fuel costs shift miles between vehicles.
-Higher gasoline prices also increase the share of away-from-home charging, suggesting EV owners found new charging opportunities in response to higher gasoline prices.
-These results suggest that carbon taxes could increase EV usage, but their effectiveness depends on complementary investments in charging infrastructure.
-Our findings inform policies that leverage price incentives to reduce transportation emissions.

 # Summary.
 Optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.